 - The electronic thermal relay function does not guarantee protection of the motor from overheating.
 It is recommended to install both an external thermal and PTC thermistor for overheat protection. - Do not repeatedly start or stop this product with a magnetic contactor on its input side.
 Doing so may shorten the life of this product. - The effect of electromagnetic interference must be reduced by using a noise filter or by other means.
 Otherwise nearby electronic equipment may be affected. - Appropriate precautions must be taken to suppress harmonics.
-Otherwise power supply harmonics from the inverter may heat/damage the power factor correction capacitor and generator. - When driving a 400 V class motor with this product, the motor must be an insulation-enhanced motor or measures must be taken to suppress surge voltage.
-Otherwise surge voltage, which is attributed to the length and thickness of wire, may occur at the motor terminals, causing the motor insulation to deteriorate. - When parameter clear or all parameter clear is performed, the required parameters must be set again before starting operations because all parameters return to their initial values - The inverter can be easily set for high-speed operation.
-Before changing its setting, the performances of the motor and machine must be fully examined. - This product's brake function cannot be used as a mechanical brake.
-Use a separate device instead. - Perform an inspection and test operation of this product if it has been stored for a long period of time - Static electricity in your body must be discharged before you touch the product. - Only one PM motor can be connected to an inverter. - A PM motor must be used under PM sensorless vector control.
-Do not use a synchronous motor, induction motor, - or synchronous induction motor.
+Otherwise power supply harmonics from the inverter may heat/damage the power factor correction - capacitor and generator.

+When driving a 400 V class motor with this product, the motor must be an insulation-enhanced motor or measures must be taken to suppress surge voltage.
+Otherwise surge voltage, which is attributed to the length and thickness of wire, may occur at the motor terminals, causing the motor insulation to deteriorate. - When parameter clear or all parameter clear is performed, the required parameters must be set again before starting operations because all parameters return to their initial - The inverter can be easily set for high-speed operation.
+Before changing its setting, the performances of the motor and machine must be fully examined.

+This product's brake function cannot be used as a - mechanical brake.
+Use a separate device instead. - Perform an inspection and test operation of this product if it has been stored for a long period of time. - Static electricity in your body must be discharged before you touch the product.

-Do not connect a PM motor in the induction motor control settings (initial settings).
+Only one PM motor can be connected to an inverter. - A PM motor must be used under PM sensorless vector control.
+Do not use a synchronous motor, induction motor, or synchronous induction motor. - Do not connect a PM motor in the induction motor control settings (initial settings).
 Do not use an induction motor in the PM sensorless vector control settings.
-It will cause a - In the system with a PM motor, the inverter power must be turned ON before closing the contacts of the contactor at the output side.
+It will cause failure. - In the system with a PM motor, the inverter power must be turned ON before closing the contacts of the contactor at the output side. - In order to protect the inverter and the system against unauthorized access by external systems via network, take security measures including firewall settings. - Depending on the network environment, the inverter may not operate as intended due to delays or disconnection in communication.
+Carefully consider what type of environment this product will be used in and any safety issues related to its use.